codealphago/FiAi/README.md

 # FiAi
-Finance technology tools with AI.
+Financical technology tools with AI.
+Something will be done.